pvlib/pvlib-python/paper/paper.md

 implementations.
 This is in contrast to the inherent opaqueness of closed-source commercial software, which prevents users from inspecting the source code to ensure a model implementation's validity or traceability to a reference.
-It is also in contrast to other open-source projects, which tend to be be "walled garden" projects with few contributions from outside the host organization.
+It is also in contrast to other open-source PV projects, where code review and contributions typically come from a single institution.

 These key aspects, along with sustained contributions from a passionate and committed community, have led to pvlib python's widespread adoption across the PV